moshix/3270BBS/README.md

 3270BBS is an extremely efficient bulletin board system designed for IBM 3270 terminals.
 It uses minimal resources - supporting many thousands of concurrent users.
 All data is stored in either an SQLite3 or a Postgres database, and after six months of heavy activity with hundreds of users and many hundreds of posted topics, the database remains under 50MB.

-The system is heavily multi-threaded, making it blazing fast even on single-core systems, though more cores improve performance.
+The system is heavily multi-threaded, and highly performance-optmimized, making it blazing fast even on single-core systems, though more cores improve performance even further.
 It runs perfectly on small servers like Raspberry Pi or basic VPS instances, and particularly loves Linux/s390x.

-There is a guided set-up which configures your BBS for your thru simple dialogues.
+There is a guided set-up which configuruation of your BBS, when you first start a fresh copy of 3270BBS.

-It comes with it's own database code, so you don't need to install any database server.
+It comes with a built-in database, so you don't need to install any database server, although it can also work with Postgres optionally.

 ## Requirements